-- (A) the gross charge;

-- (B) the payor-specific negotiated charge;

-- (C) the de-identified minimum negotiated charge;

-- (D) the de-identified maximum negotiated charge; and

-- (E) the discounted cash price.

-(15) "Third party payor" means an entity that is, by statute, contract, or agreement, legally responsible for payment of a claim for a facility item or service.
+- (c) the de-identified minimum negotiated charge; - (d) the de-identified maximum negotiated charge; and - (e) the discounted cash price. - (24) "Third party payor" means an entity that is, by statute, contract, or agreement, legally responsible for payment of a claim for a facility item or service.